ExpiredOnions/KMIDS-GFM-Future-Engineer-2025/README.md

 To ensure stable operation throughout the competition, we implemented an [EP-0136 Raspberry Pi UPS](https://wiki.52pi.com/index.php?title=EP-0136) (Uninterruptible Power Supply) in our vehicle.

 It is powered by a 2x18650 Li-ion battery pack and includes a built-in charging circuit, voltage regulation, and power management.
 It maintains a stable 5V output to the Raspberry Pi 5 even thoughout fluctuations.
 It has built-in charging and voltage regulation circuits, allowing continuous operation while also recharging the batteries when external power is connected.
-This setup ensures that the Raspberry Pi won't shut down unexpectedly, allowing uninterrupted data processing and decision making throughout the run.
+This setup ensures that the Raspberry Pi won't shut down unexpectedly, allowing uninterrupted data processing and decision-making throughout the run.

 ### 3.2 Sensor and Camera